Which 5.56mm Ammo Is Best For Hog Hunting?

 What Do The Experts Say About Using 5.56mm Ammo For Hog Hunting?

 Eric Asbell, a guide with the Black Creek Plantation in Georgia, explains it well: “Shot placement always matters in hunting, but with .223 and hogs, it matters a bit more.
 5.56mm is a military round designed to incapacitate, but it will definitely do the job on a hog if the shooter makes the shot.
-When it comes to which 5.56mm ammo works best for hogs, stay away from full metal jacket ammunition.
+When it comes to deciding which 5.56mm hog hunting ammo works best, stay away from full metal jacket ammunition.
 Look for something that’s designed to expand and deliver as much punch on-target as possible.
 With hogs and .223, the right bullet is important, but more importantly, right shot placement and a shooter who can make the shot on-demand is more important.
 The 5.56mm is a fast, lightweight round, so your best options with that round is to go for a headshot or spine shot if at all possible.”
 My own history with guns leans more towards self-defense and competition, but I also enjoy getting out into nature and ridding the countryside of a tasty invasive species.
 Thus, hog hunting has become a regular staple of my shooting experience.
 I recently had a hunt with Clay Gully Outfitters, a private hunting ranch here in central Florida.
 Before I went I set out to select the best .223 ammo for hogs and pair it with my firearm of choice.
 The results are below.

 Selecting The Best 5.56mm Ammo For Hogs